 Florence has several types of restaurants which we have ordered from more to less expensive:

-Before ordering we recommend looking at the menu to see how much service tax and extra charges the restaurant charges.
-Normally, the price of the service tax is 1.5 € per person and the extra charges vary between 10 and 16%.
+Before ordering at a restaurant in Florence, we recommend looking at the menu to see how much service tax and extra charges the restaurant charges.
+Normally, the price of the service tax is € 1.50 (US$ 1.60) per person and the extra charges vary between 10 and 16%.

-If you don’t want to spend too much money on eating out in Florence, we recommend staying away from the restaurants on the main tourist roads.
-In neighborhoods like Santa Croce (on the eastern end of the historical center) you will find numerous pizzerias and other ristorantes that hardly ever charge service taxes or any other kind of extra charges.
-If the weather is good you can even buy a take out pizza for as little as 4.5 € and sit on one of the piazza’s benches and eat while watching the people go by.
+If you don’t want to spend too much money on eating out in Florence, we recommend staying away from the restaurants on the main tourist streets.
+In neighbourhoods like Santa Croce (on the eastern end of the historical center) you will find numerous pizzerias and other ristorantes that hardly ever charge service taxes or any other kind of extra charges.
+If the weather is good you can even buy a take out pizza for as little as € 4.50 (US$ 4.80) and sit on one of the piazza’s benches and eat while watching the people go by.